loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- Which areas would you like more or less direction from me on your work?
+- How can I make your days more fulfilling?

-- Do you think that you receive enough feedback?
-Is feedback helpful for your personal development?
-What can I do to help you get the feedback you want?
+- What can I be doing better to help you in your job?

-- What is the biggest challenge you are currently facing?
-How can I help with that?
+- What can I do to help remove obstacles?

 ## Career development

+- What additional training or education would you like?

-- What do you see as the next step in your career?
+- What development areas do you want to work on in the coming weeks?

-- Do you have the tools you need to reach your goals?

-- What do you want to be doing in 5 years?
-10 years?
-3 years?
+- What skills would you like to develop right now?

 ## Conversation starters

-- Tell me about your family/weekend/ activities?

-- Hey, what’s going on?

-- What have you been doing for fun lately?
+- What would you like to focus on at this meeting?

+- Are you on track to meet the deadline?

+- Tell me a story...

 ## Job satisfaction

+- If you could work on anything for the next month, what would it be?
+What makes you say that?

-- Which parts of your project are unclear or confusing?
+- What talents do you have that you feel we are fully utilizing?
+Which of your talents are we not fully leveraging?

-- What are your biggest concerns about your current project(s)?
+- What do you like most about your job today?

-- In what ways does your current position allow you to use your skills and talents?

 ## Other

-- What ideas can you bring in from past successes?
+- What did you do for fun in the past that you haven’t had as much time for lately?

-- If you had millions of dollars, what would you do every day?

-- What would you be doing right now if we weren’t having this meeting?
-How do you feel about being taken away from that task?
+- What questions do you have about the project?

+- How are things going for you outside of work?

 ## Team and company

-- What characteristics make someone a good fit for our team?
-How would you look for those characteristics in an interview?

-- What would you like to see change here?
-Why do you say that?

 - How are you feeling about the recent news?
 Why do you say that?

+- How could we change our team meetings to be more effective?

+- What’s the biggest thing you’d like to change about our team?

 ## Work-life

-- How can I help…? (be more productive/happier at work/enjoy work more/etc)

-- What are 3 things could we do to improve your productivity if money was no object?

-- When is your next vacation?
+- Is there anything that you’re struggling with?

+- What worries you?
+What’s on your mind?

+- What were your biggest time wasters or roadblocks last week or the week before?

 <!-- end of questions -->
 ### Key Updates 🔑